 Everyone knows that football games are an all-day event.
 Between multiple timeouts, intermittent commercial breaks and the halftime show, it’s important to sit comfortably.
 To avoid an unnecessary tackle for the last spot on the sofa, make sure there are enough seats and space for guests to lounge.
 Set the mood by including lawn chairs and bleacher seats if you run out of formal places to sit and toss in a few blankets that rep your team to boost spirit.

 A Nosh Station to Feed the Team

 As host, it’s your job—or duty we should say—to have all the provisions for football’s final feast.
 If you want to be remembered as the Super Bowl host MVP, set up a spread that will not only please the crowds but will also keep them coming back for more as the night progresses.
-Bite-sized morsels are popular for parties and provide guests with the option to try many different foods instead of committing to one dish (And quietly throwing it away during a big touchdown).
+Bite-sized morsels are popular for parties and provide guests with the option to try many different foods instead of committing hard to one dish (And quietly throwing it away during a big touchdown).
 As a fail-safe go-to, you can never go wrong with some chicken wings or pigs in a blanket and don’t forget to bust out the chips and gauc!

 Football’s biggest game provides every host a great excuse to put on an event.
 No matter the final score, with the right snacks, TV set up and company, your gathering is guaranteed to be a win for all of those in attendance.